culturedigitalskills/2024-360-digitisation/episodes/processing-stitching.Rmd

  - Start by going to storage device on the camera

- - Connect the camera with the LAN cable to the computer (in this case if you also need internet connection pleas use your WIFI)
+ - Connect the camera with the LAN cable to the computer (in case you also need an internet connection on your computer please use your WIFI)

  - Enter the IP address of the camera into your file explorer: 192.168.1.188\pro2 (for Mac users go to connect to server and type 192.168.1.188 then connect as guest and choose pro2)